 BBII is currently reporting an overall delay to substantial completion, including the intermediate milestone of Segment 4/Test Track (first eight miles of electrification) completion.
-The BBII schedule needs to be updated to reflect current progress.
-The JPB schedule is updated to reflect current progress, and as a result, the completion date of the Segment 4 testing is 6.5 months earlier than presented in the August update.
+The BBII schedule needs to be updated to reflect a modified approach to contract completion.
+In the meantime, the JPB schedule has been updated to reflect a potential planned approach, and as a result, the completion date of the Segment 4 testing is five months earlier than presented in the BBII schedule.
 JPB continues to work with BBII to get an updated progress schedule.